Working With Relations Using SQL

 and SQL.

-Data scientists work with data stored in tables.
-This chapter introduces relations, one of the most widely used ways to represent data tables.
-We’ll also introduce SQL, the standard programming language for working with relations.
+In the Working With Dataframes Using pandas chapter, we use dataframes to represent tables of data.
+This chapter introduces relations, another widely used way to represent data tables.
+We also introduce SQL, the standard programming language for working with relations.
 Here’s an example of a relation that holds information about popular dog breeds:

-In a relation, each row represents a single record—in this case, a single
+Like dataframes, each row in a relation represents a single record—in this case, a single

 dog breed.
 Each column represents a feature about the record—for example, the